David Keene

 David Arthur Keene (born May 20, 1945) is an American political consultant, former presidential advisor, and newspaper editor, formerly the Opinion Editor of The Washington Times.
-Keene was the president of the National Rifle Association for the traditional two one-year terms from 2011 to 2013.
-From 1984 to 2011, he was the chairman of the American Conservative Union.
+He was chair of the American Conservative Union from 1984 to 2011.
+Keene was the president of the National Rifle Association of America for the traditional two one-year terms from 2011 to 2013.

 Early life and education

 Raised in Fort Atkinson, Wisconsin, Keene made a name for himself as chapter leader and eventually national chairman of Young Americans for Freedom (YAF) while at the University of Wisconsin in the 1960s.
 He supported American efforts to oppose communism and took a strong stance against radicalism on both sides of the debate, particularly the violent efforts to suppress discourse, which he found inconsistent with the basis of educational institutions as bastions of rational thinking and discussion.

 Political career

 After graduating from college, he ran for the Wisconsin State Senate in 1969 at age 24 in a special election to replace Frank E. Panzer, who had died in office in August that year.
 Keene ran as a conservative and had Richard Nixon's endorsement, but was defeated by Democrat Dale McKenna in a race to fill the traditionally Republican 13th district senate seat.
 This was the only time that Keene ran for public office.

 Keene later worked as a political assistant to Vice President Spiro Agnew during the Nixon administration, and then in the 1970s as executive assistant to Senator James L. Buckley.